-[Recent Update]: We just added a brand new feature that will opt you out of Truthfinder and over 25 other sites just like it, with the click of a button.
+[PROTECT YOUR PRIVACY]: Our Private Info Protection feature will opt you out of Truthfinder and over 25 other sites just like it, with the click of a button.
 We’re super excited about it and it’s flying off the digital shelves.
 Click here to create an account and give it a shot.

 If you value your privacy you need to complete the Truthfinder opt out process.
 It’s really as simple as that.